+6.8.Plant protection measure - Refer Table -6.5.

 6.9.
-Plant protection measure - Refer table -6.5.

-6.10.
 Harvesting, threshing, storage and yield

-Crop become ready for harvest when leaves begin to fall, stem and pod turn brown or straw in colour and seeds are hard and rattle with 15% moisture inside them.
+Crop become ready for harvest when leaves begin to fall, stem and pod turn brown or straw in colour and seeds are hard and rattle (most important) with 15% moisture inside them.
 Over ripening may lead to fall of pods as well as shattering and seed cracking if seed moisture fall below 10% due to delay in harvesting.

-The crop should be allowed to dry for 4-7 days on threshing floor and threshed by manually or bullock/power drawn thresher.
+Then crop is allowed to dry for 4-7 days on threshing floor (depending on situation) and threshed by manually or bullock/power drawn thresher.
+Then separated the grain by winnowing.

 The clean seed should be sun dried for 3-4 days to bring their moisture content at 9-10%.
-The seed should be safely stored in appropriate bins and fumigated to protect them from bruchids.
+Now they should be safely stored in appropriate bins and fumigated to protect them from bruchids.By adopting good management practices as described above an average yield of 10-15 Q can easily be obtained.